Director of Development

 In collaboration with the Founder/Executive Director and Board leadership, create individualized cultivation and stewardship strategies, timelines, and desired outcomes related to Athlete Ally’s current funders and top prospects to maximize the closure of short and long-term leadership gifts.

-Manage the Board Committee on the Action Awards, Athlete Ally’s annual fundraising gala that raises nearly $500,000 and 30% of Athlete Ally’s annual operating budget.
+Partner with Board and Staff on secondary events as well as marquee events such as the Action Awards, Athlete Ally’s annual fundraising gala that historically raises nearly 30% of Athlete Ally’s annual operating budget.
 This work includes managing Committee calls and meetings; working with leadership to secure event honorees and Co-Chairs; meeting or surpassing the financial goal of the event; keeping the event on budget; and overseeing all logistical elements when it comes to the production and execution of the Action Awards.
+Note: candidates with experience in creating and executing successful virtual events are highly desired.

 Lead all fundraising communications-related functions including grant proposals, donor recognition and stewardship, prospect appeals, and gift reporting.